 - change the application endpoint on the on-premises side without involving BMC.

 - maintain multiple gateways connecting to each of the BMC service locations from the same location.

 For disaster recovery scenarios, the Helix Client Gateway architecture fails over to alternate BMC data centers just like any other web traffic.
 In the event of a disaster situation, BMC re-routes the published hostnames (URLs) by modifying DNS entries, re-targeting traffic from existing on-premises gateways to the alternate (backup) locations.
 This is accomplished without the need to redeploy or reconfigure the gateway.

 The BMC Helix Client Gateway has the following requirements:

 BMC will assist you with the setup and provide you with a pre-built configuration file and instructions.
-You will receive a unique private gateway hostname (URL) for connecting to each BMC service location.
+You will receive a unique private gateway hostname (URL) for connecting to each BMC service facility.

 The following table shows the ports that are configured by default for BMC Helix Client Gateway.

 |46000||The BMC Helix Client Gateway listens at this port for TCP traffic from client applications (for example, BMC Discovery, BMC Developer Studio, BMC TrueSight, and Pentaho Spoon client) and proxies it to the Helix development environment through a WebSocket connection.|

 |47000||The BMC Helix Client Gateway listens at this port for TCP traffic from client applications (for example, BMC Discovery and BMC TrueSight) and proxies it to the Helix QA environment through a WebSocket connection.|

 |48000||The BMC Helix Client Gateway listens in this port for TCP traffic from client applications (for example, BMC Discovery and BMC TrueSight) and proxies it to the Helix production environment through a WebSocket connection.|